Amadeus-System/Amadeus-System/README.md

 - 👋 I have a **Master's degree of Applied Physics**.
 - 🔭 I have worked on **Benchmark Study of Graph Neural Networks related to Halide Perovskite** for High-throughput Material Screening with Deep Learning.
 - 🌱 I have learned **Density Functional Theory (DFT) with VASP**, **D-Wave Quantum Annealing** and **Graph Neural Network (GNN)**.
-- ⚡ I'm interested in **Artificial Intelligence**.
-I would like to observe the special moment when the true-intelligence is born in the universe.
+- ⚡ I would like to observe the special moment when the true-intelligence is born in the universe.
 - ⚡ I'm very interested in **Theoretical Physics** such as Many-body Schrodinger Equation in Quantum Field Theory.
 - ⚡ I'm currently working as an AI researcher for my company, which is related to real-world anomaly detection for image, video, timeseries information.
-- ⚡ Currently-progressing personal project: Library refactoring, Problem solving
+- ⚡ Currently-progressing personal learning: Large Language Model Application

 <br>